wiseman-timelord/Chat-Gradio-Gguf/README.md

 - [Llama-3.2-3B-Instruct-uncensored-GGUF](https://huggingface.co/bartowski/Llama-3.2-3B-Instruct-uncensored-GGUF) - untested, filename `Llama-3.2-3B-Instruct-uncensored-Q3_K_M.gguf`.
 - [DeepSeek-R1-Distill-Qwen-1.5B-uncensored-GGUF](https://huggingface.co/mradermacher/DeepSeek-R1-Distill-Qwen-1.5B-uncensored-GGUF) - Uncensored Reasoning filename `DeepSeek-R1-Distill-Qwen-1.5B-uncensored.Q3_K_M.gguf`

-### Instructions
-1. Download a "Release" version, when its available, and unpack to a sensible directory, like, `C:\Program_Filez\Chat-Gradio-Gguf` or `C:\Programs\Chat-Gradio-Gguf`.
-2. Right click the file `Chat-Gradio-Gguf.bat`, and `Run as Admin`, the Batch Menu will then load.
-3. Select `2` from the Batch Menu, to begin installation.
-4. you will be prompted to select a Llama.Cpp version to install, which should be done based on your hardware.
-5. After which, the install will begin, wherein Python requirements will install to a `.\venv` folder.
-6. After the install completes, check for any install issues, you may need to install again if there are.
-7. You will then be returned to the Batch Menu, where you, now and in future, select `1` to run to run `Chat-Gradio-Gguf`.

 ### Notation
 - Tabs on left of `Chat` page; "Start New Session" at top, 10-session limit.
 - Auto-labeled sessions (e.g., "Query about worms") stored in `.\data\history\*`.